neovarier/advanced_lane_detection/writeup.md

 ![alt text][image19]

-Few more example images, they are present in the lanedetect.ipynb
+Few more example images, they are present in the lanedetect.html

 ####5.
 At the stage where the coefficients for the polynomial are found with respect to the image plane pixels.
 To calculate the radius of curvature, the lane pixels positions are scaled to real world distances (meters) by using the following